Bringing your family

-Your dependants must apply for a visa either at the same time as you or once you have already been granted a Tier 4 visa.
+Your dependants must apply for a visa either at the same time as you or once you have already been granted a Student visa.

-If your dependants are outside the UK they can apply up to 3 months before your programme start date, or up to 3 months before their intended date of travel to the UK (whichever is later).
+If your dependants are outside the UK they can apply up to 6 months before your programme start date.

-If you are making an application to extend or switch your Tier 4 visa in the UK, your dependants must either apply at the same time as you, or wait until your new leave has been granted.
+If you are making an application to extend or switch your Student visa in the UK, your dependants must either apply at the same time as you, or wait until your new leave has been granted.
 They must also apply before their current visa expires.

 You can find full details of the evidence your dependants will need to provide in our document checklist:

-In some circumstances your dependants might qualify for “differentiation arrangements”, either because the Home Office considers them a “low-risk” applicant or because you are eligible for the Tier 4 Pilot Scheme.
+In some circumstances your dependants might qualify for “differentiation arrangements” if the Home Office considers them a “low-risk” applicant.

 Your dependant will be considered a low-risk applicant if: